kuntal82/AI_ML/Projects/README.md

-This folder is to store all the final projects
+This folder is to store all the final projects of AI/ML course.